 • In-App SDK: Offers a fully loaded developer-ready in-app layer for all web and mobile applications.

-Fyno has been designed and developed with the “developer-first” approach.
+Fyno has been designed and developed using the “developer-first” approach.
 It does all the heavy lifting, enabling engineering teams to focus without worrying about notifications.

 Here's the step-by-step process to get you started with Fyno's super user-friendly platform.